 Support

-Most digital agencies will have web support contracts or other services that are available to you once your site goes live.
+Most digital agencies will have web maintenance contracts or other services that are available to you once your site goes live.

 It's not necessary to ask for these upfront, but it's good to know whether you expect to be needing regular developments and updates, or whether you expect the site to tick along nicely without too much input from your agency.